takahirom/arbigent/README.md

 *   **Flexible Code Interface:**  For advanced customization, Arbigent offers a code interface for test execution like adding custom initialization and cleanup methods for scenarios.
 *   **Open Source:** Arbigent is free to use, modify, and distribute.
 Contributions to the project are welcome!
 *   **Double check:** Arbigent provides a way to double-check the AI's decision using [Roborazzi's AI-powered Image Assertion](https://takahirom.github.io/roborazzi/ai-powered-image-assertion.html) feature.
 You can provide a prompt for the AI to check the screenshot.
 If the screenshot doesn't match the prompt, the AI can re-decide the action or re-evaluate its decision/reconsider its choice.
+*   **Stuck Screen Detection:** Arbigent can detect stuck screens by comparing the current screen with the previous one.
+If the screens are identical, Arbigent will notify the AI to re-decide the action.

+## Arbigent's Strengths and Weaknesses Based on [SMURF](https://testing.googleblog.com/2024/10/smurf-beyond-test-pyramid.html)

+I categorized automated testing frameworks into five levels using the [SMURF](https://testing.googleblog.com/2024/10/smurf-beyond-test-pyramid.html) framework.
+Here's how Arbigent stacks up:

+*   **Speed (1/5):** Arbigent's speed is currently limited by the underlying AI technology and the need to interact with the application's UI in real-time.
+This makes it slower than traditional unit or integration tests.
+*   **Maintainability (4/5):** Arbigent excels in maintainability.
+You can write tests in natural language (e.g., "Complete the tutorial"), making them resilient to UI changes.
+The task decomposition feature also reduces duplication, further enhancing maintainability.
+Maintenance can be done by non-engineers, thanks to the natural language interface.
+*   **Utilization (1/5):** Arbigent requires both device resources (emulators or physical devices) and AI resources, which can be costly.
+*   **Reliability (3/5):** Arbigent has several features to improve reliability.
+It automatically waits during loading screens, handles unexpected dialogs, and even attempts self-correction.
+However, external factors like emulator flakiness can still impact reliability.
+    *   Recently I found Arbigent has retry feature and can execute the scenario from the beginning.
+But, even without retry, Arbigent works fine without failures thanks to the flexibility of AI.
+*   **Fidelity (5/5):** Arbigent provides high fidelity by testing on real or emulated devices with the actual application.
+It can even assess aspects that were previously difficult to test, such as verifying video playback by checking for visual changes on the screen.

+I believe that many of its current limitations, such as speed, maintainability, utilization, and reliability, will be addressed as AI technology continues to evolve.
+The need for extensive prompt engineering will likely diminish as AI models become more capable.

 ## How to Use